 By 1977, Willie Nelson had finally broken through into the mainstream.
 After a decade of trying in Nashville, the Red Headed Stranger returned back to Texas in 1970.
 From there, Nelson reshaped his sound.

 Though he released well over a dozen records, nothing really stuck for Nelson.
 He received plenty of praise as a songwriter, but met nothing but resistance in his artistry.
-Nelson's jazzy vocal phrasing and jangly guitar didn't really fit the "Nashville Sound" model.
-(Though his label certainly tried to make it work).
+Nelson's jazzy vocal phrasing and jangly guitar didn't really fit the "Nashville Sound" model (though the country music biz certainly tried to make it work).

 But after nearly quitting music and then finding himself again in Austin, Nelson hit his stride.
 Beginning with 1974's Phases and Stages, Nelson released a string of critically lauded albums.
 That includes three No. 1 records within two years and the legendary Red Headed Stranger concept album.

 Naturally, you'd think Nelson would be happy with his spot at the forefront of the outlaw country movement.
 But instead of riding that horse til it died, he did something others tried to make him do for years.
-He recorded a pop album.
+He celebrated the work of Frank Sinatra, Hoagy Carmichael, Duke Ellington, Irving Berlin, Kurt Weill, Georgia and Ira Gershwin and other influencers of modern popular music.

 A Collection Of Some Of The Greatest Pop Standards Ever